GrapeCity/DsExcel-Java/README.md

 * OutOfMemory exception is thrown on exporting the Excel file with shape object to HTML.(DOCXLS-5278)
 * It takes a long time on calling Workbook.ToJson() method.(DOCXLS-5302)
 * Some KR demo resources are missing.(DOCXLS-5317)
-* Exception is thrown on loading the JSON file exported by GcExcel.(DOCXLS-5321)
+* Exception is thrown on loading the JSON file exported by DsExcel.(DOCXLS-5321)
 * Exception is thrown on exporting PDF file when workbook contains specific Pivit Table.(DOCXLS-5325)
 * StackOverFlow exception is thrown on opening specific Excel file.(DOCXLS-5328)
 * Shape border is changed in the exported HTML file when resaving it.(DOCXLS-5335)
-* Temporary file is created after opening the Excel file using GcExcel API.(DOCXLS-5396)
+* Temporary file is created after opening the Excel file using DsExcel API.(DOCXLS-5396)
 ## 5.0.1
 ## Fixed
 * The alignment style is lost in the exported JSON file.(DOCXLS-5198)